tspindler-cms/tetet-vwv/README.txt

   - the textures are very basic
   - the take-off runway length is too long, should be ~2km, is more like 3.5km+
-  - the flaps animation is wrong, they need to extend back and then down
+  - the flaps animation is wrong, they need to extend back and then down Sampans
+  - they sit flat on the water, leaky - the water texture is displayed inside the boat
+  - on the Ocean they will be washed over by waves without sinking